ericklein/air_quality/readme.md

 - [FR][P2]090921: sensor; check calibration before reading and calibrate if needed
 - [FR][P3]090921: wifi; more diagnostic information at connect in log
 - [FR][P2]090921: mqtt; log MQTT server errors https://io.adafruit.com/blog/example/2016/07/06/mqtt-error-reporting/
+- [FR][P3]091321: screen; convert pixel coordinates in screenUIBorders to offsets of the screen pixel size in X,Y

 ### Questions
 - [Q]100120: mqtt; Can I just subscribe to the higher level topic in connectToBroker() to get all the subs